SpyCooper/KnightsTour/README.md

 This code will go through and print out all possible combinations of moves the knight can make for every possible board from each board without repeating a square.
 It starts at whatever position is entered in the command line.
 Ex "./a.exe 3 3" will start the knight's first position at 3,3.

-The program will pring out all the possible boards with each movement order as well as how many tours were found (tours meaning the different set of movements).
+The program will print out all the possible boards with each movement order as well as how many tours were found (tours meaning the different set of movements).

 A sample input and sample outputs that were provided to us to use as a test have been included in the testcases folder.